 I have been making this recipe forever, and I am telling the truth about it being a no-fail fudge recipe!
 Original Fantasy Fudge has been passed down from generation to generation, and I am lucky that I was in line to get it!
 I’ve come to find out it comes from a Kraft recipe.
 It has definitely stood the test of time!

 How to Make Original Fantasy Fudge

 It’s really easy to make Original Fantasy Fudge, and fudge is always nice to have around for a treat to satisfy your sweet tooth.
 Plus, it’s a great holiday gift to share!
 One thing that is important is a candy thermometer.
-I will talk more about that later.
-Let’s get to how easy this fudge is to make.

 What is a Candy Thermometer?

 A candy thermometer, also known as a deep-fry thermometer or sugar thermometer, is used to measure the temperature of a sugar solution.
 It is definitely an important tool to have when making candy.
 Just like using a meat thermometer is important for the perfectly cooked meat and measuring cups and spoons are important for measuring ingredients, a candy thermometer has its place in the baking world, for sure!
 You can find them in most grocery stores and houseware stores.
 When you use it, just make sure you don’t immerse the thermometer directly into boiling water or let the bulb hit the bottom of the pan.
 It really is a game-changer, or should I say candy-changer, for your future sugary recipes.

 Allowing fudge to come to room temperature will solidify it and make it easy to handle.
 You can also pop it into the refrigerator for a couple of hours or even the freezer for about 30 minutes.
 Fudge is best consumed at room temperature though, so be sure to take it out a few minutes before you want to eat it.